suixinsuo/olympus-protocol/docs/ProductList.md

 > To use Product List, first of all, you will have to get the productlistAddress from ComponentList contract.

 #### &emsp;Example code
-> The code below shows how to get productlistAddress with Web3.
+> The code below shows how to get the productlistAddress with Web3.

 ```javascript
 const productlistName = web3.fromAscii('Marketplace');